 bc continuing education

-This course will provide an intensive focus on comprehensive, age-appropriate pain and symptom assessment and management with the goal of improving quality of life for children with life-threatening illnesses and their families.
-Established pediatric palliative care standards will be utilized to evaluate the outcomes of such care.
-Management of pain and other symptoms common in children with life-threatening illness as well as barriers to effective symptom relief are discussed in depth.
-Pharmacological and non-pharmacological care strategies to improve quality of life, relieve symptoms, and alleviate suffering are discussed within the context of child development and focus on the role of the advanced practice nurse within the interdisciplinary team.
+This course will provide an intensive focus on improving the quality of life, care, and dying of individuals and families experience life-threatening illness through nursing assessment and interventions to relieve pain and suffering.
+Established palliative care standards will be utilized to evaluate the outcomes of such care.
+Management of pain and barriers to effective pain relief are discussed in depth.
+Patient care strategies to improve quality of life, relieve pain, and alleviate suffering are discussed within the context of advanced practice nursing.

 This course also offered for credit toward Connell School of Nursing graduate programs.
 Contact the Office of Graduate Programs at 617-552-4928 for more information.

 Requests to transfer payments to another course, and cancellations, are only accepted in writing (or by e-mail to email@example.com) four weeks prior to the start of the course.

 A refund (less $70 administrative costs) is provided only if a cancellation is requested in writing (or by e-mail to firstname.lastname@example.org) four weeks prior to the start of the course.
 No refunds will be made for cancellations requested after that date or for no-shows.